ktomk/pipelines/README.md

 As a special feature and by default pipelines mounts the docker socket into each container (on systems where the socket is available).
-That allows to launch pipelines from a pipeline as long as the Docker client is available in the pipeline's container.
-Pipelines will take care to have the Docker client as `/usr/bin/docker` when the pipeline has the `docker` service (`services: \n - docker`).
+This allows to launch pipelines from a pipeline as long as `pipelines` and the Docker client is available in the pipelines' container.  `pipelines` will take care of the Docker client as `/usr/bin/docker` as long as the pipeline has the `docker` service (`services: \n - docker`).

 This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK].

-The pipelines inside pipeline feature serves pipelines itself well for integration testing the projects build on Travis.
-In combination with `--deploy mount`, the original working-directory gets mounted from the host again.
-Additional protection against endless loops by recursion is implemented to prevent accidental pipelines inside pipeline invocations that would be endlessly on going.
+The pipelines inside pipeline feature serves `pipelines` itself well for integration testing the projects build.
+In combination with `--deploy mount`, the original working-directory is mounted from the host (again).
+Additional protection against endless loops by recursion is implemented to prevent accidental pipelines inside pipeline invocations that would be endlessly on-going.

 * Further reading: [*How-To Docker Client Binary Packages for Pipelines*](doc/PIPELINES-HOWTO-DOCKER-CLIENT-BINARY.md)

 ## Environment